NoticeMeDan/bprd-assignments/Assignment02/Exercise3_2.md

 ![](./images/dfa.png)

 Note: There is an error in the regex, making it accept on empty string.
-This is the reason why the DFA also S0 state is also accepting.
+This is the reason why the DFA is also accepting on S0.